 The Trades Union Congress (TUC) has also set out its concerns to government and others about the issues specific to the contracting out of public services to religious organisations.
 Most recently, the Public and Commercial Services Union (PCS) has made clear in its own policy that religious organisations must operate to the same high standards as other public service providers, and be non-discriminatory and totally inclusive in terms of their staffing and their delivery – or not be awarded a contract if they do not wish to.

-We are campaigning on the basis of the proposals in our report, including by: lobbying the Equality and Human Rights Commission (EHRC) and the Government about getting rid of the exemptions currently afforded to religious organisations, particularly in the context of the Equality Act 2010; supporting a claimant in a landmark religious discrimination employment tribunal; working with parliamentarians to amend the Human Rights Act 1998 to ensure that all service users are covered by it, no matter who their provider is; advising on contractual stipulations to ensure that contracted providers cannot discriminate in employment or against service users; and working in collaboration with other organisations to raise awareness of the issues and seek new ways to campaign for inclusive, secular public services.
+Since then we have been campaigning on the basis of the proposals in our report, including by: lobbying the Equality and Human Rights Commission (EHRC) and the Government about getting rid of the exemptions currently afforded to religious organisations, particularly in the context of the Equality Act 2010; in 2008, supporting a claimant in a landmark religious discrimination employment tribunal; working with parliamentarians to amend the Human Rights Act 1998 to ensure that all service users are covered by it, no matter who their provider is; advising on contractual stipulations to ensure that contracted providers cannot discriminate in employment or against service users; and working in collaboration with other organisations to raise awareness of the issues and seek new ways to campaign for inclusive, secular public services.

 Watch out for local (and national!) initiatives under which public services are already delivered by religious organisations or it is proposed that they should be.
-Find out about them and tell the BHA.
+Find out about them and get in touch.

-You can email your MP to raise your concerns about the government’s plans to contract out services to religious organisations and asking them to support the BHA campaign.
+You can email your MP to raise your concerns about the UK Government’s plans to contract out services to religious organisations and asking them to support the BHA campaign.

-Watch for advertisements for posts restricted to believers in a particular religion and tell the BHA of them.
+Watch for advertisements for posts restricted to believers in a particular religion and let us know of them.